fiifijackson/Fundus_US-Uveal-Melanoma-Diagnosis/README.md

 # Fundus_US-Uveal-Melanoma-Diagnosis
 ## Overview
 This repository provides the models and pretrained weights for the automated classification of uveal melanoma (UM) and choroidal nevi using ultra-widefield fundus photography and B-scan ocular ultrasound (longitudinal and transverse views), as described in: Dadzie AK, Iddir SP, Abtahi M, et al (2025).
-Attention-Based Multimodal Deep Learning for Uveal Melanoma Classification Using Ultra-Widefield Fundus Images and Ocular Ultrasound
+Attention-Based Multimodal Deep Learning for Uveal Melanoma Classification Using Ultra-Widefield Fundus Images and Ocular Ultrasound.

+Uveal melanoma (UM) is the most common primary intraocular malignancy, but distinguishing it from benign choroidal nevi remains a critical clinical challenge due to overlapping features and variability in clinician interpretation.
+Current imaging methods such as fundus photography and ultrasound each provide important but incomplete information when used in isolation.

+To address this gap, we developed a deep learning framework that integrates ultra-widefield fundus photographs and B-scan ultrasound (both longitudinal and transverse views) for the automated classification of UM versus choroidal nevi.
+Using an EfficientNetV2-S backbone with convolutional block attention modules (CBAMs) for feature-level fusion, the multimodal model effectively combines surface-level information from fundus images with depth-resolved tumor characteristics from ultrasound.

 ## Models Included
 1. Ultra-widefield fundus images (Optos)